Amar Jawan Jyoti flame to be extinguished, will be merged with National War Memorial torch

 “This government has no respect for democratic tradition & established convention, whether in parliament or out of it,” wrote Congress MP Shashi Tharoor.
 “The sanctity acquired after fifty years of the Amar Jawan Jyoti is being lightly snuffed out.
 So everything must be reinvented post-2014?!”

+Unidentified government officials told ANI that misinformation was being circulated about extinguishing the flame at Amar Jawan Jyoti.
+It claimed that the flame was only being merged with the one at the National War Memorial.

+However, an unidentified Army officer told the news agency that flame will be extinguished and then merged with the memorial.

-Here are some other reactions:
+Several social media have expressed their anger over the government’s move.
+Here are some reactions: